Eve Muirhead

 Eve Muirhead (born 22 April 1990) is a Scottish former curler from Perth and the skip of the British Olympic Curling team.
 Muirhead and the GB team became Olympic champions at the 2022 Winter Olympics in Beijing, having previously won the bronze medal at the 2014 Winter Olympics in Sochi.

 As skip of the Scotland team, Muirhead won the 2011 European Championships in Moscow, the 2013 World Championships in Riga, the 2017 European Championships in St. Gallen and the 2021 European Championships in Lillehammer.
 She is also a four-time World Junior Champion (2007, 2008, 2009 and 2011).
 A four-time Olympian, she represented Great Britain at the Winter Olympics in Vancouver 2010, Sochi 2014, Pyeongchang 2018 and Beijing 2022 in which she was chosen as one of Great Britain's flag bearers at the Opening Ceremony.
 In Sochi, she became the youngest-ever skip, male or female, to win an Olympic medal.
 She curls out of the Dunkeld Curling Club based in Pitlochry.

 She announced her retirement on 11 August 2022.

+She currently coaches the Fay Henderson rink.

 Career

 World Junior Championships

-Muirhead was born in Perth, Scotland and first appeared on the world curling scene at the 2007 World Junior Curling Championships in Eveleth, Minnesota as a third with skip Sarah Reid, and won the gold medal.
+Muirhead was born in Perth, Scotland, and first appeared on the world curling scene at the 2007 World Junior Curling Championships in Eveleth, Minnesota, as a third with skip Sarah Reid, and won the gold medal.

 At the 2008 Scottish junior women's championship Muirhead skipped her own team, winning all games and thus qualifying for the next junior world championship.
 Muirhead was skip for the Scottish team at the 2008 World Junior Curling Championships in Östersund, beating Sweden (skipped by Cecilia Östlund) 12–3 in the final.

 Muirhead returned to the 2009 World Junior Curling Championships in Vancouver to play at the Vancouver Olympic Centre, the future site of the 2010 Winter Olympics.
 She faced the hometown Canadian team led by Kaitlyn Lawes in the final and defeated them 8–6.
 Thus Muirhead repeated as the world junior champion skip and won her third world junior championship in a row.

 In December 2009, Muirhead was awarded the BBC Scotland Young Sports Personality of the year for her achievements in curling.

 In 2010, Muirhead was too preoccupied with the Olympics to play at the World Juniors, but she was back at the 2011 World Junior Curling Championships in her native Scotland.
 Muirhead won the gold medal at the World Juniors for an unprecedented fourth time in her career.
 She beat Canada's Trish Paulsen by a score of 10–3 in the final.